apache/iceberg-python/mkdocs/docs/configuration.md

 # Catalogs

-PyIceberg currently has native support for REST, SQL, Hive, Glue, DynamoDB, and In-Memory catalogs.
+PyIceberg currently has native support for REST, SQL, Hive, Glue and DynamoDB.

 There are three ways to pass in configuration: